OneKey-Network/addressability-framework/mvp-spec/client-node.md

 # Client node

-⚠️ TO BE UPDATED: missing documentation about **signing seeds**.

-## Interacting with the operator: frontend, client node
+## Operator integration: frontend, client node

 **Websites** that need to get access to data: